sam4413/amp-spaceengineers/README.md

 - Plugin listing is not available.
 You will need to manually install plugins and add them in via file manager
 - Editing plugin config is not supported.
 - You cannot send messages in console, you can only read them.
 This will be eventually fixed by having a compainion plugin.
-- At the current moment, Windows 10/11 Home/Pro won't work because of how torch doesn't like being handled by the Network Service Account AMP Uses to run games.
-Windows Server 2019/2022/2025 will work fine due to how user permissions are handled.
-Please note we are working with BishBash777 to get this fixed once and for all.
+- **For a seamless out of box experience, Torch on AMP will only work on Windows server 2019/2022/2025 operating systems.
+Please note that Torch on AMP for Home/Pro instances are not supported, however more information can be found here.
 ## Installation
 **Please note SE Torch on AMP works only on Windows Server 2019/2022/2025.
-Home/Pro instances will not work.**<br>
+Home/Pro instances can work, but are not supported due to the extra steps needed.**<br>
 Installing SE Torch on AMP is very easy!
 Just follow these 3 simple steps:
 ### Step 1:
 In AMP, go to `Configuration` -> `Instance Deployment` and `Add a Configuration Repository`